 Innovation is more than a buzzword for us.
 Equipped with our own research institute and thanks to strong research collaborations, we do not only implement innovative technologies into our practices as fast as possible, but we also test their efficiency in treatment.

 The goal of our research and partnerships is to develop a novel form of neurorehabilitation that is seamlessly integrated into the daily routine of our patients.
 The goal is that you train yourself by being as active as possible.
-The necessary corrective feedback, assistance and safety measures are provided by intelligent technology and by the interaction with therapists.
+The necessary corrective feedback, assistance and safety measures are provided by intelligent technology and by the interaction with your therapist.

 Patients need to be self-motivated to be active in their daily lives.
 Our motivational research focuses on innovative therapy approaches to incentivise and foster active training and activity in everyday life.

 Taking ownership of their own rehabilitation comes with certain challenges for patients, to do the different tasks correctly without supervision or help.
-The research efforts at our foundation cefir are focused on finding and further developing intelligent technologies in order to avoid mistakes and foster correct execution of the different rehabilitation tasks.
+The research efforts at our foundation CEFIR are focused on finding and further developing intelligent technologies in order to avoid mistakes and foster correct execution of the different rehabilitation tasks.

 We are continuously taking part in innovative research collaborations and projects working in conjunction with renowned educational bodies around the world and always aiming for the highest quality of neurorehabilitation, based on the latest scientific developments.

 Together with ETH Zurich (DHEST, Prof. Gassert , Prof. Riener), cereneo develops sensor technologies to be able to monitor stroke patients during their daily life.

-Together with Hocoma, cereneo develops new devices and robots for training arms and legs and tests their use in clinical studies.
+Together with Hocoma, cereneo develops new training devices and robots for arms and legs and tests their use in clinical studies.